 - Role Separation – If you have an I.T department with members with different levels of technical abilities it’s a good idea to separate permissions given to each of these users.
 Granulate permissions on your different systems based on the role of the user

-- Create a honey pot or honeynet – Create a separate network that is less secure than your production network and have fake information and devices on this network.
+- Create a honey pot or honeynet – Create a separate network that is less secure than your production network and has fake information and devices on this network.
 This looks Sweet to the attacker and by attracting them into this distraction network they will spend a large amount of time snooping this network for valuable information.
 You can then monitor this network and see what these attackers are looking for or the techniques they are using to penetrate into a network to better protect your live production network.

 - Penetration testing or Pen testing – This is where you will hire an external consultant who will try and gain access to your system.
 These consultants will then report back on vulnerabilities and security weaknesses on your network.

 - Turn on STP (Spanning tree Protocol) – Not only do you need to protect your network from malicious activity but you also must protect your network from outages and failures.
 Using STP or Spanning Tree Protocol you can protect yourself from link or switch failures due to the unauthorised installation of new networking gear.
 Either you connect another switch to your network by accident or you deliberately connect two switches together via two different cables in the hope to introduce redundancy, this can result in a broadcast storm and bring down the links between the switches.
 Spanning Tree protocol should always be configured on Cisco switches to prevent two switches from being connected in a loop causing a broadcast storm.